Blue mussel and oyster monitoring

 The species community of four typical mussel beds is documented additionally.
 In September, the accompanying fauna is sampled to collect data on the structure and dynamics of the endo- and epibenthos.

-Twice every five years, complementary digital aerial surveys are carried out on behalf of the Nationalparkverwaltung (National Park Administration) to ensure comprehensive monitoring.
-These data are used in mussel monitoring for further evaluations.
-Digital photographs of the entire North Frisian and partly Dithmarschen Wadden Sea are used to verify known beds and to identify freshly colonised eulittoral areas.
+In addition to the local data collection, digital aerial photographs are available for some years to ensure comprehensive monitoring.
+The digital photographs of the entire North Frisian and partly Dithmarschen Wadden Sea were used to verify known beds and to identify freshly colonised eulittoral areas.

 The strategy to monitor mussels has been agreed between Denmark, Germany and The Netherlands in the Trilateral Monitoring and Assessment Program (TMAG 1991) (see Nehls & Büttger 2006).